10% quota to West UP candidates: Minister warns Jamia, JNU protesters

 In a shocking statement, Balyan had alleged that the children who were a part of the Anti-CAA protests in Muzaffarnagar came from Madrasas.

-The protests against the Citizenship Amendment Act on December 20, in Muzaffarnagar took a violent turn with protesters resorting to stone-pelting.
+The protests against the Citizenship Amendment Act on December 20, in Muzaffarnagar, took a violent turn with protesters resorting to stone-pelting.
 Balyan has urged to conduct a probe on why the children aged 12-18 were involved in the protests.